On this page:

-A description of the construction assessment program was provided to the Commission in SECY-08-0155, "Update on the Development of the Construction Inspection Program for New Reactor Construction under 10 CFR Part 52," dated October 17, 2008.
+Background - A description of the construction assessment program was provided to the Commission in SECY-08-0155, "Update on the Development of the Construction Inspection Program for New Reactor Construction under 10 CFR Part 52," dated October 17, 2008.
 On December 5, 2008, the Commission issued SRM M081022, which directed the staff to reconsider the construction assessment process as presented in IMC 2505 and propose policy options to the Commission.
 The Commission further directed that the staff proposal should address the inclusion in the construction oversight process of objective elements such as construction program performance indicators (PIs) and significance determination processes (SDPs) analogous to those used in the ROP.

 In response to SRM M081022, NRO, other program offices, and the regional offices formed an interoffice working group to develop construction assessment program options for Commission consideration, which were documented in Commission Paper SECY-2010-0140, "Options For Revising The Construction Reactor Oversight Process Assessment Program."
 In SRM-SECY-10-0140, the Commission approved the staff's recommended option to develop a construction assessment program that includes a regulatory framework, the use of a construction significance determination process (SDP) to determine the significance of findings identified during the construction inspection program (CIP), and the use of a construction action matrix (CAM) to determine the appropriate NRC response to findings.

 Inputs to the Assessment Process - The NRC evaluates plant performance by analyzing inspection findings resulting from NRC's inspection program.
-After a violation is identified, the NRC assesses its significance using the construction significance determination process will be used to assign significance to findings.
+After a finding is identified, the NRC assesses its significance using the construction significance determination process.

 The NRC determines its regulatory response in accordance with a Construction Action Matrix that provides for a range of actions commensurate with the significance of the inspection results.
 The Construction Action Matrix is intended to provide consistent, predictable, understandable agency responses to licensee performance.
 The actions of the matrix are graded such that the NRC becomes more engaged as licensee performance declines.
 One basic tenet of the cROP was that a licensee's corrective action program should be relied upon to correct identified issues that do not result in exceeding a performance threshold.
-So for a plant that has all of its inspection findings characterized as green, the NRC will implement its baseline inspection program, typically consisting of approximately 30,000 hours over the course of the construction project.
-For plants that have finding(s) greater than green or an cSCCI, the NRC will perform additional inspections beyond the baseline program and initiate other actions commensurate with the safety significance of the issues.
+So for a plant that has all of its inspection findings characterized as green, the NRC will implement its baseline inspection program, typically consisting of approximately 35,000 hours over the course of the construction project.
+For plants that have finding(s) greater than green or an CCI, the NRC will perform additional inspections beyond the baseline program and initiate other actions commensurate with the safety significance of the issues.

-Construction Action Matrix Deviations.
-IMC 2505 recognizes that there may be rare instances in which the regulatory actions dictated by the Construction Action Matrix may not be appropriate.
+Construction Action Matrix Deviations - IMC 2505 recognizes that there may be rare instances in which the regulatory actions dictated by the Construction Action Matrix may not be appropriate.
 In these instances, the Agency may deviate from the Construction Action Matrix to either increase or decrease Agency action when approved by the Executive Director for Operations.
 The Construction Action Matrix Deviations page provides a listing of Construction Action Matrix deviations.